aarjaneiro/vcx_py/README.md

 It is possible that trading on the exchange is paused.
 Unfortunately, the client does not have a way to check if trading is paused and thus `KeyError` exceptions may be raised when attempting to access keys from the API which are omitted in such cases.
-Eventually we hope to have an endpoint which will allow us to check if trading is paused.
+VirgoCX should consider creating an endpoint which would allow us to check if trading is paused.